bovan/trafikk/readme.md

 # Trafikk #

-Currently early alpha until todo-list below is complete
+Currently early alpha until todo-list below is complete, once that is complete i will put this up and start testing.

 A revisited version of my old, now half-broken, trafikk.org site.